Release plans for Census 2021 statistics

 |Published on 24 May 2022||Northern Ireland|

 |Release 2 – Phase 1||

-Univariate Main Statistics (1):
+Main Statistics (Phase 1):

 This release will include finalised, unrounded estimates for population and household statistics.

 |Published on 22 September 2022||Northern Ireland and Local Government District|

 |Release 2 – Phase 2||